 To be recommended for the degree of Bachelor of Science, a student must have attended the Institute at least three regular academic terms, which ordinarily must include the term of graduation.
-A student who does not graduate within ten years of first entry will normally be expected to fulfill the requirements of the class with which he or she graduates.
+A student who does not graduate within ten years of first entry will normally be expected to fulfill the requirements of the class with which they graduate.